brian14708/wh-briefings/presidential-actions/2021-11/2021-11-09-memorandum-for-the-secretary-of-homeland-security-and-the-administrator-of-the-federal-emergency-management-agency-on-maximizing-assistance-to-respond-to-covid-19.md

 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/11/09/memorandum-for-the-secretary-of-homeland-security-and-the-administrator-of-the-federal-emergency-management-agency-on-maximizing-assistance-to-respond-to-covid-19/
 published_time: 2021-11-09 12:16:30-05:00
 title: "Memorandum for the Secretary of Homeland Security and the Administrator of\
-  \ the Federal Emergency Management Agency on Maximizing Assistance to Respond to\
+  \ the Federal Emergency Management Agency on Maximizing Assistance to Respond to\_\
-  \ COVID- \u2060 19"
+  COVID-\u206019"
 ---

 By the authority vested in me as President by the Constitution and the